They’re out there…Non-paying clients or customers.

 You do have criteria that a client must meet before you work with them…don’t you?

-You should never so desperate as to have to work with a client who does not meet your selection criteria.
-Or one that meets it and then your gut says “no!”
+You should never so desperate as to have to accept a client or customer who does not meet your selection criteria.
+Even if they meet the criteria and your gut says “no!”, run away.

 3. Do your due diligence to avoid non-paying clients